ValentinoTriadi/Tubes2_GasAja/README.md

 open `localhost:3000`

-**Notes :** If an error occurs when running "./run", it means there's a Docker error, so you need to run the frontend and backend manually :
+**Notes :** If an error occurs or the process takes too long time when running "./run", it means there's a Docker error, so you need to run the frontend and backend manually.

+## RUN MANUALLY
 **Frontend**
 1. Navigate to src/frontend.
     ```bash